-Dr. Efraín Agosto, former Academic Dean, Professor of New Testament and Director of the Programa de Ministerios Hispanos at Hartford Seminary, joins the NYTS faculty as Professor of New Testament.
-No stranger to New York, Dr. Agosto was born and raised in the city to parents who were originally from Puerto Rico.
-He graduated from Columbia University with a B.A. before moving to Boston to complete his M.Div. at Gordon-Conwell Theological Seminary and his Ph.
-D. at Boston University.
-He served as Director of the Center for Urban Ministerial Education in Boston, a campus of Gordon-Conwell Theological Seminary prior to his appointment at Hartford Seminary.
+Dr. Efraín Agosto has been Professor of New Testament Studies at NYTS since July 2011.
+Formerly, he was on the faculty of Hartford Seminary as Professor of New Testament and Director of the Programa de Ministerios Hispanos from 1995 to 2011, including the last four years there as Academic Dean.
+Dr. Agosto was born and raised in New York City to parents who were originally from Puerto Rico.
+He graduated from Columbia University with a B.A. in 1977 before moving to Boston to complete his M.Div. at Gordon-Conwell Theological Seminary (1982) and his Ph.
+D. in New Testament and Christian Origins at Boston University (1996).
+He served as Director of the Center for Urban Ministerial Education in Boston, a campus of Gordon-Conwell Theological Seminary, from 1990 to 1995.
 Dr. Agosto has served in pastoral ministry in Pentecostal, Baptist and Congregational churches in New York, Boston, and East Hartford, Connecticut.
-In 2000, he completed a one-year term on an interim pastoral team at the Iglesia Cristiana Nueva Esperanza (United Church of Christ) in East Hartford, Connecticut and continues to be sought after as a preacher and pastoral teacher.
+He is currently the Interim Pastor at Second Spanish Baptist Church in East Harlem.